How To Set Up Zoho Mail with a Custom Domain Managed by DigitalOcean DNS

 Go back to the DigitalOcean DNS management page, and ensure you have your desired domain selected.

-Click the Add Record button, then select the MX record type.
+In the Create new record section, select the MX record type.
 Next, enter

-mx.zoho.com. (with a dot at the end) into the Enter Hostname field, and
+mx.zoho.com. (with a dot at the end) into the MAIL PROVIDER MAIL SERVER field, and

-10 into the Enter Priority field, then click the Create button.
+10 into the Priority field, then click the Create Record button.

 To add the second MX record, follow the previous step but enter